seansteel3/Volatility_Analysis/README.md

 <!-- Introduction -->
 ## Introduction
 The initial motivation for this project came from discussions with my father about investment strategies.
 In particular, some of the personal indicators of stock or market weakness are volatility indices, such as the popular S&P volatility index, VIX, made by the Cboe.
-However, investor help and educational sources such as Investopedia and MarketWatch have noted that volatility does not predict upward or downward trends on its own.
+However, investor help and educational sources such as Investopedia<sub>1 </sub> and Sparrow Wealth<sub>2 </sub> have noted that volatility does not predict upward or downward trends on its own.

-Even so, indices such as the VIX have been called “the fear index” and if enough traders believe increases in volatility precede short term downward trends in stock price, then it may become a “self-fulfilling prophecy.”
+Even so, indices such as the VIX have been called “the fear index”<sub>3 </sub> and if enough traders believe increases in volatility precede short term downward trends in stock price, then it may become a “self-fulfilling prophecy.”
 Therefore, the overarching goal of this project is to ascertain if short term changes in implied volatility can predict short term changes in stock price.

 <!-- Methods -->
 ## Methods